Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 E-mail: pavics@ouranos.ca

-We will do our best to treat your request promptly.
-Please note that we may sometimes deny your request under relevant laws.
+We will make every effort to address your request promptly.
+However, please note that while we strive to respond to your requests in a timely manner, there may be circumstances where we are unable to fulfill them due to applicable laws or regulations.

 ___